 THIS COURSE DOES NOT SATISFY PHYS ED CREDIT!!!

 Emergency Care/First Aid

-Exam will be for a grade (certification is optional (fee))
+The exam will be for a grade (certification is optional (fee)).

 Basic Anatomy/ Injuries in Athletics

 Athletic Training Budget

 Upon successful completion of this course, students will be able to: